Applebee's White Peach Sangria

 Menu Description: "Strips of hand-battered chicken fried to perfection.
 Served w/sweet corn on the cob, honey-mustard dressing and homestyle fries."

 During the holiday season, this particular hotcake flavor sells like...well, you know.
-IHOP pumpkin pancakes are one of 16 varieties of pancakes served at this national casual diner chain.
-You can make your own version of these delicious flapjacks with a little canned pumpkin, some spices and traditional buttermilk pancake ingredients.
+Pumpkin pancakes are one of 16 varieties off flapjacks served at this national casual diner chain.
+Follow my IHOP Pumpkin Pancake recipe below to make your own delicious version with a little canned pumpkin, some spices and traditional buttermilk pancake ingredients.
 Get out the mixer, fire up the stove, and track down the syrup.
-Then, follow my recipe below for excellent homemade pumpkin spice pancakes.

 Check out my other clone recipes for famous items from IHOP here.